halex2005/cmake-external-packages/README.md

 cmake-external-packages
 =======================

-cmake-external-packages can help you to start using on Windows some of libraries which are not supported cmake configuration.
+cmake-external-packages can help you to start using on Windows some of libraries which are not support cmake configuration.

-This repository contains just cmake configurations for that packages.
+This repository does not contain any binary files, it contains only cmake plain text configurations for packages.

 Why you'll need it?
 -------------------